malekoa/JavaMatrix/README.md

 ## Compiling and running

-`sh java.sh run` compiles and runs the program from the main class.
+`sh project.sh run` compiles and runs the program from the main class.

 ## Fraction class